 One of the earliest major Club projects was the Boys House which gave holidays to disadvantaged children and ran for 50 years.
 The proceeds from this when it was finally wound up in 1979 formed a Trust which still to this day provides grants for children's holidays.
 The Club gave awards for driving proficiency before driving tests were introduced and an Old Folks Rest Centre was set up and ran for 16 years.
 The Club was instrumental in the formation of the League of Friends of Weston Hospital, the International Club, the local Samaritans Group and Eye Camps in India .

-The Rotary Club of Weston-super-Mare is proud of its record of Service.
+Weston-super-Mare Rotary is proud of its record of Service.